openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 off(type: 'activate' | 'activating', name: string, callback?: Callback&lt;number&gt;): void

-Unsubscribes from the OS account activation states, including the states of the account being activated and the account with activation completed.
+Unsubscribes from the system account activation states, including the states of the account being activated and the account with activation completed.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.